 It is even better if simmered about an hour.
 To serve, dish up rice in bowls and add curry mixture on top.
 Garnish with chopped cilantro and chopped red onions.

-I hope that you get a chance to make this Garbanzo Bean Curry and use some of these other menu money saving tips.
+I hope that you get a chance to make this recipe for Chickpea Curry and use some of these other menu money saving tips.
 You can find more recipes with moderately priced ingredients here!